Environment | In harmony with nature

 Risk assessment for water resources

-The Group regularly conducts water risk assessments at business sites worldwide using World Resources Institute (WRI) Aqueduct.
-Based on our latest Aqueduct analysis in 2024, 18 Bridgestone Group sites (in India, Indonesia, China, Thailand, South Africa, Turkey and Italy) are categorized as “extremely high risk.”
+Bridgestone regularly conducts water risk assessments at business sites worldwide using World Resources Institute (WRI) Aqueduct.
+Based on the latest Aqueduct analysis in 2025, 16 Bridgestone sites (in India, Indonesia, China, Thailand, South Africa, Turkey and Italy) are categorized as “extremely high risk.”
 These sites were assessed as being at risk of not getting enough water in the quality and quantity needed for their operations.
-However, all these sites are relatively small within the Group, with the total water withdrawal volume of all 18 sites accounting for only 5.5% of the Group’s total.
+However, all these sites are relatively small within the Group, with the total water withdrawal volume of all 16 sites accounting for only 4.5% of the Bridgestone global total.

-When building new tire manufacturing facilities, the Group conducts a risk assessment for water quality and volume to ensure efficient use of water resources and handling of wastewater into consideration.
+When building new tire manufacturing facilities, Bridgestone conducts a risk assessment for water quality and volume to ensure efficient use of water resources and handling of wastewater are taken into consideration.

-Overview of the Bridgestone Group’s manufacturing facilities (As of June 2024)
+Overview of Bridgestone’s manufacturing facilities (As of May 2025)

 Manufacturing facility with high water stress